 With the Cascades sprawled all throughout a state that sees more than its fair share of rainy days, trucking is a particularly high-risk activity.
 Driving on hills in a truck requires an acute attention to safe driving procedures.
 For truck drivers, safe driving on hills means a longer period of anticipation to what lies ahead.
 There are protocols for both uphill and downhill maneuvers to traverse treacherous paths with care.
 It is vital to closely adhere to the training received to drive commercial vehicles.

 Should you ever find yourself in a car-truck collision in Portland, it’s wise to consult with a personal injury expert attorney.
 Trucking accidents can cost hundreds of thousands of dollars if severe injury and property damage are involved.
 It can take months to recover from your injuries and get back to work.
 In the most severe of cases, that may not even be possible.
 During these hard times you need strong legal representation from Rizklaw.
-Call (503) 245-5677 for professional, compassionate legal care.
+Call 503.245.5677 and speak to a licensed Portland truck accident attorney for professional, compassionate legal care.